Malhar Rao Holkar

-Malhar Rao Holkar (16 March 1693 – 20 May 1766) was a noble subedar of the Maratha Empire, in present-day India.
-He was one of the early officers along with Ranoji Scindia to help spread the Maratha rule to northern states and was given the estate of Indore to rule by the Peshwas, during the reign of the Maratha emperor Shahu I. He was founder of the Holkar dynasty that ruled Malwa.
+Malhar Rao Holkar (16 March 1693 – 20 May 1766) was a noble subedar of the Maratha Empire and the first Maharaja of Indore from 1732 until his death in 1766.
+He was one of the early officers along with Ranoji Scindia, appointed by Peshwa Bajirao I to help spread the Maratha rule to northern states and was given the estate of Indore to rule by the King chief, during the reign of the Maratha Emperor Shahu I. He was founder of the Holkar dynasty that ruled Malwa.

 Early life

-Malhar Rao Holkar was from the Dhangar(Gadaria) community.He was born on 16 March 1693 in the village of Hol,near jejuri,pune District to Khanduji Holkar of Virkarwadi.
+Malhar Rao Holkar was born on 16 March 1693 to Khandu Ji Holkar into a Marathi Dhangar - Gadaria family in Hol village near Jejuri in Pune district of Maharashtra.
 His father died in 1696, when he was only three years of age.
 Malhar Rao grew up in Taloda (Nandurbar District, Maharashtra) in the castle of his maternal uncle, Sardar Bhojrajrao Bargal.
 His maternal uncle held a cavalry under Maratha noble Sardar Kadam Bande.
 Bargal asked Malhar Rao to join his cavalry and soon after that he was placed in-charge of cavalry detachment.

-He married Gautama Bai Bargal (d.
+He married Gautama Bai Holkar (née Bargal) (d.
 29 September 1761), his maternal uncle's(Mama) daughter, in 1717.
-He also married Bana Bai Sahib Holkar, Dwarka Bai Sahib Holkar, Harku Bai Sahib Holkar, a Khanda Rani.
-This Khanda Rani status stems from the fact that she was a princess, he had sent his sword (khaandaa in Marathi) to represent him at the wedding, to maintain appearances.
+He also married Bana Bai Sahib Holkar, Dwarka Bai Sahib Holkar, Harku Bai Sahib Holkar, a Khanda Rani between 1719 and 1726.
+This Khanda Rani status stems from the fact that she was a princess, he had sent his sword (Khaandaa in Marathi) to represent him at the wedding, to maintain appearances.

-Peshwa's service

-Holkar lived at a time when it was possible for ambitious people to improve their standing substantially and in 1715 he was serving in forces under the control of Kadam Bande in Khandesh.
-Adopting the mercenary approach to service that was common at the time, Holkar was a part of the expedition to Delhi organised by Balaji Vishwanath in 1719, fought against the Nizam in the Battle of Balapur of 1720 and served with the Raja of Barwani.

-In 1721, having become disillusioned with Bande, Holkar became a soldier in the service of the Peshwa, Bajirao.
-He became close to him and was soon able to move up the ranks.
-Participation in the Peshwa's campaign of 1723-24 was followed by a diplomatic role, settling a dispute with the state of Bhopal.
-Holkar was commanding a force of 500 men in 1725 and in 1727, he received a grant so that he could maintain troops in various areas of Malwa.
-Successful work during the Battle of Palkhed of 1728, during which he disrupted the supplies and communications of the Mughal armies, further increased his status.
-The Peshwa improved that as a counter to a perceived threat from less loyal supporters and by 1732, when the Peshwa gave him a large portion of western Malwa, Holkar had command of a cavalry force comprising several thousand men.